Back to Home Figma Plugin · Live on Community

 Slack alerts the moment your Figma library is published — see exactly what changed.

-Role: Design & Build (solo) Type: Figma Community Plugin Stack: Figma Plugin API, Vercel, Supabase, Slack + Figma OAuth Status: In review
+Role: Design & Build (solo) Type: Figma Community Plugin Stack: Figma Plugin API, Vercel, Supabase, Slack + Figma OAuth Status: Live · Version 3

 Library Pulse — a Slack message showing exactly what changed when a Figma library is published